What Happened to the Earth?

-The What Happened to the Earth? is the ongoing fifth concert tour by Norwegian singer and songwriter Aurora, in support of her fifth studio album What Happened to the Heart?
+The What Happened to the Earth? was the fifth concert tour by Norwegian singer and songwriter Aurora, in support of her fifth studio album What Happened to the Heart?
 (2024).
-The tour commenced on 26 June 2024 in Dublin, Ireland, and will conclude on 15 November 2025 in Mexico City, Mexico, spanning nearly 90 shows through Europe, Latin America, North America, Asia, and Australia.
+The tour commenced on 26 June 2024 in Dublin, Ireland, and concluded on 15 November 2025 in Mexico City, Mexico, spanning nearly 90 shows through Europe, Latin America, North America, Asia, and Australia.